kopia/kopia/site/content/docs/Getting started/_index.md

 #### Incremental Snapshots

-Let's take the snapshot again.
+Let's take the snapshot of the same files/directories again.
 To do so, just rerun the same `kopia snapshot create` command...

 ```shell
 $ kopia snapshot create $HOME/Projects/github.com/kopia/kopia
 ```
-...and Kopia will rescan the file/directories and [only upload file content that has changed](../features/#backup-files-and-directories-using-snapshots).
-Assuming we did not make any changes to the source code, the snapshot root will be identical, because all object identifiers in Kopia are derived from contents of data.
+...and Kopia will rescan the file/directories and [only upload the file content that has changed](../features/#backup-files-and-directories-using-snapshots).
+Assuming we did not make any changes to the files/directories, the snapshot root will be identical, because all object identifiers in Kopia are derived from contents of the underlying data:

 ```
 uploaded snapshot 8a45c3b079cf5e7b99fb855a3701607a